JoelPendleton/QDot-Detector/README.md

     (4) Add category information in $PATH_ROOT/libs/label_name_dict/label_dict.py
     (5) Add data_name to $PATH_ROOT/dataloader/dataset/read_tfrecord.py
     ```
+    For the QDOT dataset we use #DATASET as QDOT.
+2. To use the QDOT dataset navigate to $PATH_ROOT/dataloader/dataset/QDOT and call the following
+    ```sudo aws s3 sync s3://data-deep-learning-qmt/QDOT/ ./``` this must be performed outside of the container since the docker instance does not have
+    the AWS CLI installed.

 2. Make tfrecord

-    If image is very large (such as DOTA dataset), the image needs to be cropped.
+    This step need to be performed in the docker container If image is very large (such as DOTA dataset), the image needs to be cropped.
 Take DOTA dataset as a example:
     ```
     cd $PATH_ROOT/dataloader/dataset/DOTA